 Funky Jewelry and Hat:

 Since your wardrobe is versatile, it’s probably a little basic too.
-Ladies can bring a few pieces of funky jewelry and a cute hat to dress it up.
+Ladies can bring a few pieces of funky jewelry and a cute foldable sunhat to dress it up.
 Parisians love noticeable accessories, so you’ll fit right in.
 For the guys, hats are always a great option.

 At some point during your trip, you’ll probably see some rain.
 Pick up a mini umbrella that will fit in your purse.